timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb.md

 # Updating major versions of TimescaleDB [](update)

-Use these instructions to update TimescaleDB within the same major release version (eg. TimescaleDB 2.1->2.2 or 1.7->1.7.4).
-If you need to upgrade between TimescaleDB 1.x and 2.x, please see our [separate upgrade document][update-tsdb-2] for more details instructions.
+Use these instructions to update TimescaleDB within the same major release version (for example, from TimescaleDB 2.1 to 2.2, or from 1.7 to 1.7.4).
+If you need to upgrade between TimescaleDB 1.x and 2.x, see our [separate upgrade document][update-tsdb-2] for detailed instructions.

 ### TimescaleDB release compatibility